 - A large amount of water resources data and information is still scatted in different agencies and ministries.
-Access to this data and information is difficult, costly and time consuming.
-Data is not compiled and edited in an easy accessible format.

-- The water resources monitoring network was established at a fairly broad scale; it does not cover all rivers and groundwater adequately.
-The number of monitoring stations is far behind the recommended standard and data quality is poor.
-Monitoring and evaluation of surface, groundwater and water quality need to be improved.

-- Flood warning and preparedness does not have an adequate action plan.

-- Information on the linkage between surface and groundwater needs to be improved.
+Access to this data and information is difficult, costly and time consuming. - The water resources monitoring network was established, it does not cover all rivers and groundwater adequately. - Flood warning and preparedness does not have an adequate action plan. - Information on the linkage between surface and groundwater needs to be improved.